 So what can you do to help?
 Well, there are three main things you can do to relieve puppy separation anxiety, all of which need to be done together:

 Thundershirt - As the name suggests, this was originally designed for calming anxiety in dogs due to thunderstorms.
-They've also had great success using it for dogs that suffer from separation anxiety.
+They've also had great success using it for puppy separation anxiety.

 I recommend this as a first choice as my Mum uses it on her Golden Retriever for thunder with great success.
 But....not all dogs are the same, so below are some more natural options.